-You are searching for H1B visa interview questions, it shows that you have almost completed the process of H1B visa and finally going for an interview.
-Don’t be worry, you can easily complete this final step indeed with some preparation.
+You are searching for H1B visa interview questions, it shows that you have almost completed the process of an H1B visa and finally going for an interview.
+Don’t worry, you can easily complete this final step indeed with some preparation.
 We have given some most commonly asked questions here.
 These are some general questions, some will be related to your qualification and H1B company background.

 You have to prepare their answers according to your biodata.
 You don’t need to be memorized H1B visa interview questions and answers.
 Simply try to line up the information, already stored in your mind.
 Some most commonly asked visa questions are given below for your convenience.